AmnahAli/academic-kickstart/content/home/experience.md

   location = "Sudan"
   date_start = "2012-01-01"
   date_end = "2012-31-02"
-  description = ""Joint different IT departments in the bank"
+  description = """Joint different IT departments in the bank"""
-   """

 +++